-SECTION M: CONDUCT
+SECTION M: RACE PROCEDURES

-- (M-1) Riders are not allowed to practice or race prior to submitting an Entry Form and payment, signing the Liability Release, submitting a current year Medical Form, completing Gear and Bike Technical Inspection, and attending the Riders Meeting (see Section O). - (M-2) No rider, crewmember, volunteer or official may be under the influence of alcohol or drugs before or during any OMRRA competition event in which he or she participates (see O-8). - (M-3) Unsportsmanlike conduct by any competitor, official, volunteer, crewmember or spectator is prohibited and may result in fines, disqualification, forfeiture of awards or prizes, suspension, or ejection from the premises.
-This applies to all OMRRA events including races, meetings, banquets and other gatherings (see Section O). - (M-4) During an event, no persons except competitors, track officials, corner crews and ambulance personnel are allowed on the track itself. - (M-5) Competitors may only ride their machines in the direction of the racecourse.
+- (M-1) Competitors may only ride their machines in the direction of the racecourse.
 No competitor may gain unfair advantage by leaving the track and re-entering at a point further around the course.
-It is prohibited to push or ride a motorcycle counter-course, either on the track or pit road, unless directed to do so by an OMRRA Official or Corner Worker. - (M-6) During a race no assistance may be given to a rider to start his/her machine other than in the paddock or in the hot pit lane area. - (M-7) Competitors who intend to pull off the course must signal beforehand by raising and holding their left arm fully and clearly in the air.
-During "normal" track exits into the pit area riders must raise their arm well in advance (on the back straight at PIR) and choose a line through corner(s) before the exit that enable them to leave the track without cutting in front of other competitors.
+It is prohibited to push or ride a motorcycle counter-course, either on the track or hot pit, unless directed by an OMRRA Official. - (M-2) During a race, no assistance may be given to a rider to start his/her machine other than in the Paddock or Hot Pit. - (M-3) Competitors who intend to pull off course must signal beforehand by raising and holding their left arm fully and clearly in the air.
+During normal track exits into the pit, riders must raise their arm well in advance (back straight PIR) and choose a line through corner(s) before the exit that enable them to leave the track without cutting in front of other competitors.
 Emergency track exits should be done as smoothly as possible, preceded by a raised arm, with no sudden direction changes, taking the safety of other riders into account.
-Riders who re-enter the track following an emergency exit must yield right of way to riders on track, and not obstruct the flow or direction of their competitors. - (M-8) Since a rider who is about to be passed (during practice or race) can neither see nor hear riders approaching from the rear, responsibility for safe passing lies with the passing rider.
-It is the duty of all riders not to make sudden or erratic changes of direction in ways that endanger passing riders committed to a faster line, or to "chop" the front wheel of riders who have just been passed. - (M-9) "Weaving" is prohibited and is cause for a black flag.
-Weaving is the practice of moving a bike side to side to break a trailing rider's slipstream.
-The act of weaving will be identified and evaluated on a case-by-case basis by track personnel witnessing such actions.
-See (O-7). - (M-10) Riders may not make unauthorized use of the track before, during or after an event. - (M-11) Any motorcycle that comes to a stop in a non-upright position during a race or practice session is considered crashed, may not re-enter the race or practice, and must be re-inspected and approved by the Bike Technical Inspector before it is allowed back on track. - (M-12) Crashes and formal riding complaints will be monitored and records kept.
-Riders deemed regularly unsafe, and/or who have crashed three times in a single season, will have their riding evaluated by OMRRA Officials and may be fined, penalized, have their licenses revoked, or be required to demonstrate commitment to increasing riding skills.
-The frequency, circumstances, consequences and severity of crashes and riding complaints will be taken into account when deciding the course of action. - (M-13) The speed limit for vehicles within the pit area is 15 mph.
-Speeding in the paddock area constitutes a safety hazard, and will be dealt with at the discretion of the Referee.
+Riders who re-enter the track following an emergency exit must yield right of way to riders on track and not obstruct the flow or direction of their competitors. - (M-4) Riders behind have substantial responsibility for the safety of those in front.
+Since a rider about to be passed can neither see nor hear riders approaching from the rear, responsibility for safe passing lies with the passing rider.
+It is the duty of all riders not to make sudden or erratic changes of direction in ways that endanger passing riders committed to a faster line, and not to "chop" the front wheel of riders who have just been passed.
+Intentional contact between riders is prohibited. - (M-5) Weaving is prohibited, and considered aggressive riding and endangerment.
+Weaving is a sudden, unexpected side-to-side change of direction for no reason other than to break a trailing rider's slipstream or intentionally cut off approaching riders in a manner that makes that rider take evasive action.
+The act of weaving will be evaluated on a case-by-case basis by track personnel witnessing such actions.
+See (O-8). - (M-6) Any motorcycle that comes to a stop in a non-upright position during a race or practice session is considered crashed, may not re-enter the race or practice, and must be re-inspected and approved by the Bike Technical Inspector before it is allowed back on track. - (M-7) Crashes and formal riding complaints will be monitored and records kept.
+Riders deemed regularly unsafe and/or who have crashed three times in a six event span will have their riding evaluated by OMRRA Officials and may be fined, penalized, have their licenses revoked, or be required to demonstrate commitment to improving riding skills.
+The frequency, circumstances, consequences and severity of crashes and riding complaints will be taken into account when deciding the course of action.